JvdAli/Movie-Review-Sentiment-Analysis-NLP/README.md

   ```
 <!-- THE DATASET -->
 ## <br>**The Dataset**
-The IMDb dataset refers to a collection of data with 50,000 records compiled and provided by IMDb (Internet Movie Database), one of the most comprehensive online databases of movies, TV shows, actors, and production crew information.
+The IMDb dataset refers to a collection of data with 50,000 records compiled and provided by IMDb (Internet Movie Database).
-and a target column "sentiment" which describe the sentiment of the viewer about the movie either it is positive or negative<br>
+Review columns shows reviews of the viewers and a target column represent their "sentiment" about the movie, either it is positive or negative<br>

 <br>**Dataset head :**<br>
 ![](Images/dataset_head.png)